ROCm/hipfort/README.md

 # hipfort: Fortran Interface For GPU Kernel Libraries

 This repository contains the source and testing for hipfort.
-This is a FORTRAN interface library for accessing GPU Kernels.
+This is a Fortran interface library for accessing GPU kernels.

 ## Documentation